beamlit/beamlit-controller/README.md

 ### Prerequisites

 - Beamlit API key
-- Kubernetes cluster with the operator installed
+- Kubernetes cluster with the controller installed
 - A deployed model on your Kubernetes cluster

 ### Deploy a model